News

 Maintain your network through your contacts

-I maintained my network by taking part in training courses, events, after-works and round tables on subjects that interested me.
+I've nurtured my network by taking part in training courses, events, after-works and round tables on subjects that interest me.

 The network can also grow through personal encounters.
-I often work for relatives who need a logo, for example.
-I've also found work thanks to two friends from GOBELINS.
+I often work for people I know who need a logo, for example.
+I also found work thanks to two friends from GOBELINS.

-I've never really needed to look, but the downside is that I don't choose my customers and I can't turn down projects, otherwise I won't necessarily be thought of next time.
+I've never really had to look for work, but the downside is that I don't get to choose my clients, and I can't turn down projectsif I don't want to be considered next time.

-We often think that freelancing is synonymous with freedom, but we can't afford to turn down every project or rush our work.
-When you're a freelancer, you don't have the right to make mistakes, or you won't get called back.
+People often think that freelancing is synonymous with freedom, but you can't afford to turn down every project or rush your work.
+When you're a freelancer, you don't have the right to make mistakes, otherwise you won't get called back.

 Take office space to get out of the house and structure your day

-I took up office space after the covid because I was bored and felt like I was always confined!
+I went back to the office after the covid because I was bored, I felt like I was always confined!
 When you're a freelancer, having an office means you can get out of the house and meet your colleagues.
-I need that kind of contact, and videoconferencing isn't enough for me.
+I need that contact, and videoconferencing isn't enough for me.

 I share an office with an Art Director specializing in visual identity and a motion designer/video editor.
-The other big advantage of office space is thatwe bring each other work!
+The other big advantage of offices is thatwe bring each other work!

 Using a freelance agency

-When I started out as a freelancer, I went through a freelance agency that brought me a lot of assignments on a commission basis.
+When I started out as a freelancer, I went through a freelance agency, which gave me a lot of assignments on a commission basis.

-Agencies often impose a non-competition clause, but this is a good way of gaining experience without having to prospect on your own.
-The agency takes charge of negotiating with the customer, based on the quoted rate.
+Agencies often impose a non-competition clause, but it's a good way of gaining experience without having to prospect on your own.
+The agency takes care of negotiating with the client, based on the rate we specify.

 DA and wbedesign for Clarins : Myriam Charvet